gvwilson/thirdbit/src/fiction/eimin/index.md

 He trudged up the long rise to the foot of the lemon grove, stopped to wipe his brow with his sleeve, and waved at me.
-I raised one hand carelessly in reply.
+I raised one hand in reply.
 The sun had just cleared the big hill beside the palace.
 It gave the lemon trees long shadows, as if someone had smeared their hand across the page.
 My sketch didn't look anything like that.
-I snapped the book shut and leaned back against my tree.
+I snapped my book shut and leaned back against my tree.

 It stood a little apart from the others.
 I sometimes thought that someone must have spat out a seed and happened to hit good soil.
-It wasn't as tall or as straight as the ones in the grove, and its lemons were so thick-skinned and sour that even Grappa Uzman wouldn't eat them.
-But it had a good view.
+It wasn't as tall or as straight as the ones in the grove, and its lemons were so thick-skinned and sour that even Grappa Uzman wouldn't eat them, but it had a good view.

 "Fair morning," Suresh said.